actfong/kenny/README.md

   Since `logger` is within scope at the time when the lambda was defined, this instance of ActiveSupport::Logger will be used to invoke `#info` when 'sql.active_record' occurs.

 ## Unsubscribe Rails' default LogSubscribers from their subscribed instrumentation-events
-  Apart from defining your actions when an instrumentation-event occurs and where to log the data to, you can also use A2bLogging to unsubscribe all Rails LogSubscribers from their subscribed instrumentation-events.
+  A2bLogging can also used to unsubscribe all Rails LogSubscribers from their subscribed instrumentation-events.
+  You can do that by setting `:unsubscribe_rails_defaults` to true:

   ``` Ruby
   config.a2b_logging = {